Mediation In

 Legal Framework

-Antarctica is governed by the Antarctic Treaty System which provides framework for peaceful cooperation and dispute resolution.
+Antarctica follows the Antarctic Treaty System which provides framework for peaceful cooperation and dispute resolution.
 The Antarctic Treaty of 1959 designates Antarctica as a scientific preserve and sets aside territorial claims.
 The treaty emphasises peaceful purposes and prohibits military activities, nuclear explosions, and radioactive waste disposal.
 Dispute resolution primarily through diplomatic consultation and negotiation among treaty parties.
 The Antarctic Treaty System includes the Environmental Protocol (Madrid Protocol), Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR), and other agreements.
 The treaty requires parties to consult and cooperate to prevent disputes.

 Court System